ietf-tools/bibxml-service/README.rst

 Quick start
 -----------

+Documentation has a section on setting up BibXML service locally.

+You can browse documentation `on GitHub <docs/index.rst>`_, but as it makes use of Sphinx-specific directives unsupported by GitHub it is recommended to build the documentation into HTML.
+This can be done using Docker without any other dependencies.

 Ensure you have Docker Desktop with Compose V2 enabled, navigate to cloned repository root on your machine and run the following commands::